faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 Let us extend the analogy even further, we know that the farmer in the story, Joseph Smith, was prone to "finding artifacts" in his field (discuss treasure digging, copyright, and 1826 trial and Nibley's statements on it; plus JST translation errors [it was known that he produced synthetic rubies]; plus book of Abraham [emeralds]).

 A number of scientists actually have carefully analyzed the diamond, and they find that it contains the exact same kinds of contaminants as diamonds from the next county over.
-The farmer stood to gain much from convincing others his diamond was naturally produced in his field, since others would then by the land from him in search of diamonds.
+The farmer stood to gain much from convincing others his diamond was naturally produced in his field, since others would then buy the land from him in search of diamonds.

 Of course, those who had wasted their fortune buying the land from the farmer refused to acknowledge the careful research of those who had adequately demonstrated that the diamond was a fake.
 They tried to discredit them, and they warned all the others who had bought into the field to avoid reading their work [sapiens post about truth-sources would work well here]

-> OTHER EVIDENCES THAT THE BOOK OF MORMON IS NOT MAN-MADE
+## Other Evidences That The Book Of Mormon Is Not Man-Made

 > What other evidence do we have that the Book of Mormon was a God-given translation and not a man-made creation?
 There are many evidences, but for the sake of time I refer to but one, because it is personal to me.
 Emma Smith gave the following testimony, as reported by her son Joseph Smith III: